 Sister Helen Prejean On Witnessing Executions: 'I Couldn't Let Them Die Alone'

-Sister Helen Prejean is best known for her 1993 memoir Dead Man Walking, about her role as a spiritual adviser to a convicted killer on death row.
+Sister Helen Prejean is best known for her 1993 memoir, Dead Man Walking, about her role as a spiritual adviser to a convicted killer on death row.
 The story was adapted into an Oscar-winning film starring Susan Sarandon and Sean Penn.
 Prejean has accompanied six prisoners to their executions and has been at the forefront of activism against the death penalty.

 "In [their] last moments, I was amazed that they're walking," she says. "'Sister, pray that God holds my legs up as I walk.'
 They take steps.
 I read scripture to them. ...
 All I knew was: I couldn't let them die alone."